automainint/laplace/README.md

   - `cmake --build build --config Release`

 ### By hand
-- Use `tools/build-deps.py` to build the dependencies.
+- Build the dependencies.
   - `cd tools`
   - `python3 build-deps.py`
-- Use `tools/gen-gl.py` to generate the OpenGL interface files.
+- Generate the OpenGL interface files.
   - `python3 gen-gl.py`
-- Use `tools/embed.py` to generate the embedded data source files.
+- Generate the embedded data source files.
   - `python3 embed.py`
   - `cd ..`
 - Add `source` to the project and build manually.
 Required headers will be in `include` folder, libraries will be in `lib` folder.